WestDRI/autumnschool/content/python/python-01-setup.md

 - File | Save As to rename your notebook
 - File | New Launcher to open a new launcher dashboard, e.g. to start a terminal
+- File | Logout to terminate your job (everything is running inside a Slurm job!)

 ## Navigating notebook cells